hmfaysal/hmfaysal-omega-theme/_posts/2016-03-29-Test-Driven-Teaching.md

 > If something is worth doing, it's worth keeping

 "Keeping" in this case means putting your work into a change-controlled repository and working in a methodical way with this, using the version and change control tools at your disposal.
-In my opnion, this means "Use Git, duh.", which has the corollary of "Put your repo on Github"[^OrBitbucket].
+In my opinion, this means "Use Git, duh.", which has the corollary of "Put your repo on Github"[^OrBitbucket].
 This automatically provides you with an environment _conducive to collaboration_.
 Who knows, chances are that nobody but you, the author of the code, will ever look at - much less use ! - the code that you write, but working from the start in a manner which makes future re-use likely is a very good insurance policy.

 ## <i class="fa fa-fighter-jet"></i> Cruise Missiles for Miggies[^miggie] ?